kyoungbinkim/legogro16/README.md

     <a href="https://deps.rs/repo/github/arkworks-rs/groth16"><img src="https://deps.rs/repo/github/arkworks-rs/groth16/status.svg"></a>
 </p>

 The arkworks ecosystem consist of Rust libraries for designing and working with __zero knowledge succinct non-interactive arguments (zkSNARKs)__.
-This repository contains an efficient implementation of the zkSNARK of [[Groth16]](https://eprint.iacr.org/2016/260).
+This repository contains an implementation of the LegoGroth16, the [LegoSNARK](https://eprint.iacr.org/2019/142) variant of [Groth16](https://eprint.iacr.org/2016/260) zkSNARK proof system.
+This project started as fork of [this](https://github.com/kobigurk/legogro16) but is updated to commit to a subset of the witnesses as well by specifying the count, say `n`, of the witnesses to commit during CRS generation.
+By convention, it commits to the first `n` variables allocated for witnesses in the circuit.
+The proof contains 2 commitments, both to the instance and witness variables but with different commitment keys and randomness.

+The zkSNARK for Linear Subspaces from appendix D is [here](src/link/snark.rs).

 This library is released under the MIT License and the Apache v2 License (see [License](#license)).